 ● Does social media increase political participation?

-18. How can young people play an active role in democracy? - coming soon
+18. How can young people play an active role in democracy? - NEW

 ● How can we contribute to school decision-making?

 ● How can we engage in local democracy?

 ● How can we influence those in power using democratic processes? (democratic methods)

 ● Should young people have the right to stand in local elections?

 1. How well does the media hold those in power to account?